Bone density scan

 Overview of Treatment

-Bone density scanning is a non-invasive imaging technique primarily used to assess bone mineral density and bone microarchitecture to diagnose osteoporosis or predict fracture risk.
+Bone density scanning is a non-invasive imaging technique primarily used to assess bone mineral density and bone structure to diagnose osteoporosis or predict fracture risk.
 This examination accurately measures bone density at critical sites such as the spine and hip, assisting physicians in developing preventive treatments or monitoring disease progression.

 Types of Treatment and Mechanisms